Time-Dependent Equation-of-Motion Coupled-Cluster Simulations with a Defective Hamiltonian: Introduction

 Multiple routes toward time-dependent CC/EOM-CC methods have been proposed.
-The most direct strategy is to incorporate time-dependence into the cluster amplitudes, as is done in the TD-CC approach. \cite{Klamroth11_054113} However, the original formulation of TD-CC utilized static HF orbitals, which introduces instabilities into the {\em ansatz} when the reference configuration has a small overlap with the time-dependent state.\cite{Kvaal19_144106,Pedersen20_071102,Koch23_arxiv2301.05546} The orbital-adaptive TD-CC (OA-TD-CC) approach was devised to remedy this issue, but OA-TD-CC nonetheless still has difficulties describing electron dynamics in the presence of a strong external electric field.\cite{Ishikawa18_051101,Pedersen20_071102} An alternative to TD-CC / OA-TD-CC is to fix the cluster amplitudes at their ground-state values and incorporate time-dependence through the EOM-CC excitation operators, as is done in the TD-EOM-CC approach.\cite{Schlegel11_4678,Head-gordon12_909,DePrince16_5834,DePrince17_2951,DePrince19_204107,Li19_6617,Bartlett19_164117,Bartlett21_094103,DePrince21_5438,Koch22_023103,Koch23_arxiv2301.05546} The TD-EOM-CC propagation has been shown to be more stable relative to TD-CC and OA-TD-CC when the system is driven far from the ground state.\cite{Koch23_arxiv2301.05546} Furthermore, the linear nature of TD-EOM-CC is desirable from an implementation standpoint, whereas TD-CC / OA-TD-CC involve the time-evolution of more complicated systems of non-linear equations.
+The most direct strategy is to incorporate time-dependence into the cluster amplitudes, as is done in the TD-CC approach.\cite{Klamroth11_054113} However, the original formulation of TD-CC utilized static HF orbitals, which introduces instabilities into the {\em ansatz} when the reference configuration has a small overlap with the time-dependent state.\cite{Kvaal19_144106,Pedersen20_071102,Koch23_arxiv2301.05546} {On the other hand, the orbital-adaptive TD-CC (OA-TD-CC)\cite{Kvaal12_194109} approach, which was originally developed as a gauge invariant formulation of TD-CC, makes use of a set of time-dependent, biorthogonal orbitals.
+Treating the orbitals on the same dynamical footing as the cluster amplitudes improves the stability of the approach, but OA-TD-CC still presents numerical instabilities in the presence of strong electric fields.\cite{Pedersen20_071102} The TD orbital-optimized CC (TD-OCC) approach\cite{Ishikawa18_051101,Ishikawa20_124115,Ishikawa20_034110,Ishikawa21_234104} uses a single set of time-dependent orthogonal orbitals and is more stable than OA-TD-CC at high field strengths, but it exhibits other problems, chief among which is the fact that TD-OCC does not converge to the TD full CI limit.\cite{Olsen05_084116}} An alternative to TD-CC{, OA-TD-CC, and TD-OCC} is to fix the cluster amplitudes {and orbitals} at their ground-state values and incorporate time-dependence through the EOM-CC excitation operators, as is done in the TD-EOM-CC approach.\cite{Schlegel11_4678,Head-gordon12_909,DePrince16_5834,DePrince17_2951,DePrince19_204107,Li19_6617,Bartlett19_164117,Bartlett21_094103,DePrince21_5438,Koch22_023103,Koch23_arxiv2301.05546} The TD-EOM-CC propagation has been shown to be more stable relative to { TD-CC when} the system is driven far from the ground state.\cite{Koch23_arxiv2301.05546} Furthermore, the linear nature of TD-EOM-CC is desirable from an implementation standpoint, whereas TD-CC{, OA-TD-CC, and TD-OCC} involve the time-evolution of more complicated systems of non-linear equations.